USAFA-ECE/ece281-book/book/lab/lab0.md

 ```

 Then, in Git Bash or Powershell, navigate to wherever you want to create the new folder.
 A common option is `~/code/`.
-Storing in your One Drive is also a good idea.
+Storing in your One Drive is a bad idea because it tends to cause issues when it's trying to keep the files in sync.
 Use `cd` to change directories from the terminal.
 Make a new directory with `mkdir`.
 Alternatively, use the explorer GUI to get to the folder you want,
 then right click > "Open in Terminal".